Pierce

 homes and other structures.
 Since

-then twenty-nine historic features
+then thirty-one historic features

 have been granted local landmark